kashcodernyc/docker-assessment/README.md

 This command will pull the necessary Docker images, create and start the containers.

 ### Accessing the Wordpress Page that displays the State in USA
 Open your web browser and go to http://localhost:8000.
-You should see a page displaying the states.
+You should see a wordpress page.

 ### Stopping the Containers